 4 teaspoons sea salt

-1-2 Tablespoons fresh chopped ginger or turmeric
+1-2 Tablespoons fresh chopped garlic, ginger, or turmeric

 - Remove outer leaves and set aside.
 Slice cabbage in half and remove the core.

-- Using non-metal utensils and/or your hands, pack cabbage into the jars, pressing as you go.
-Cabbage should be submerged in brine and there should be at least an inch of space at the top of your container.
+- Using utensils and/or your hands, pack cabbage into the jars tightly, pressing down firmly as you go.
+Water will release from the cabbage as you pack it in; cabbage should be submerged in the liquid (brine) and there should be at least an inch of space at the top of your container.

 Yield: 1 mostly-full quart jar